UCLA beats Cal 76-56 in Bruins' earliest ever Pac-12 opener

 BIG PICTURE

-California: The Bears are looking to continue their upswing under second-year coach Mark Fox after going 7-11 in Pac-12 play last season, four more wins than they had in 2018-19.
-They're set to play 15 games away from home, most among league teams, but with the coronavirus surging, the schedule could change on a moment's notice.
+California: The Bears are looking to continue their upswing under second-year Fox after going 7-11 in Pac-12 play last season, four more wins than they had in 2018-19.
+They're set to play 15 games away from home, most among league teams.

 UP NEXT